osioalberto/PowerEnJoy/DD/ArchitecturalDesign.md

 ***INCLUDE***

 ###Messages
+Messages are exchanged using a protocol based on TCP TLS.

 ####StatusReport####
 This message is sent by the car system, to communicate variations of the car status.
 It is sent immediatly after the status or the number of passengers change or the batteryLevel drops more than 5% or the batteryLevel reaches its minimum or maximum value,